Jose-Carlos-Jimenez/Jose-Carlos-Jimenez/README.md

 - 🔭 I’m currently working on ...
 Typescript Interpreter
 - 🌱 I’m currently learning ...
 AI
 - 👯 I’m looking to collaborate on ...
 AI project.
 - 🤔 I’m looking for help with ...
-No one at moment.
+Nothing at the moment.
 - 💬 Ask me about ...
 Java, Javascript & C#
 - 📫 How to reach me: ... jose.522.vb@gmail.com
-- 😄 Pronouns: ...
-No one
+- 😄 Pronouns: ... undefined
 - ⚡ Fun fact: ...Valorant